How this Trader Became a $400k Funded Trader!

 I try to understand whether this was a good loss or a bad loss.
 I need to truly be honest with myself.
 I try to avoid paper cuts, I’ve noticed my average is maybe 3-4-5 losses in a row.

 Something I do is maybe reduce my risk for the next few trades to come back stronger psychologically.
 I also take some time off to refocus.
 I make sure I don’t get too withdrawn from the charts, to stay spry.
-I always make sure I follow my trading plan and get back into it.
+I always make sure I follow my simulated trading plan and get back into it.

 What do you believe The Funded Trader will do for this industry and beyond?